 While the surgeries & treatments may leave some marks on their body, the way society perceives & treats them, can leave permanent scars on their minds.

-The time has come for us to change the lense through which we perceive beauty.
+The time has come for us to change the lens through which we perceive beauty.
 Should beauty truly be judged based on facial features, complexion & hair?

-If we go by the traditional beliefs, people will always be in constant fear of living upto the pre-defined norms of beauty.
-The so called “healthy” person is already struggling to fit into the conventional mould of being “beautiful”.
+If we go by the traditional beliefs, people will always be in constant fear of living up to the pre-defined norms of beauty.
+The so-called “healthy” person is already struggling to fit into the conventional mold of being “beautiful”.
 This would increase the mental disparity between them & the ones who are struggling to battle with their disease on the physical level already.
 They are seldom left with the energy to fight the battle with “beauty”.
 This is one of the major causes of anxiety & loss of self confidence amongst the sufferers & makes it that much more difficult for them to fully recover on all dimensions.

-It is our responsibility to accept & embrace each one as an uniquely beautiful individual & treat everyone equally irrespective of their body shape, size, colour or facial features.
-By perceiving beauty through coloured lenses, we have distorted the self-image of all those who do not fit into the mould.
+It is our responsibility to accept & embrace each one as a uniquely beautiful individual & treat everyone equally irrespective of their body shape, size, colour or facial features.
+By perceiving beauty through colored lenses, we have distorted the self-image of all those who do not fit into the mold.